Graveyard Fields Hike (How to See 2 Waterfalls in 1 Trail)

 Blueberries start to grow at Graveyard Fields from mid- to late-August

 August is an extremely popular time for Graveyard Fields.
-The boardwalk of wild berries that is on the loop trail bursts with fruit and many love to enjoy picking them!
+The boardwalk of wild berries on the loop trail bursts with fruit, and many love to enjoy picking them!

 September and October are also extremely popular times since this is when the leaves are peaking.
 Seeing those wide-open Graveyard Fields with an extra hint of color makes this an especially wonderful hike.